Frequently Asked Questions

 Seniors are only eligible to apply for the Langbein Fellowship, which is offered most (but not all) years.

-The phase one application will ask for basic information, such as the identification of your faculty mentor, a brief description of your project, and an uploaded .pdf of your Bio Sheet from Bearings.
-This application will trigger an e-mail to be sent to your mentor with instructions on how he or she can upload your letter of support by the phase two deadline.
+The phase one application will ask for basic information, such as the identification of your faculty mentor and a brief description of your project, and will require you to upload your unofficial academic history from Polaris.
+This application will trigger an e-mail to be sent to your mentor with instructions on how he or she can submit your letter of support by the phase two deadline.

 No, students must apply for summer housing.
-Staying on campus during the summer is a privilege, any student wishing to live in campus summer housing must also be in good social standing.
+Staying on campus during the summer is a privilege, and any student wishing to live in campus summer housing must also be in good social standing.
 All students should make sure to read the terms of the lease, including the fine print, to ensure that they can meet all the requirements of summer housing.
 The lease agreement and the dates when summer housing is available can be found here.